AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 ---

 Armor and shields that are reduced to 0 armor are effectively destroyed.
-You’ll pretty much be paying for a new one anyway, so you might as well drop them and haul out some gold instead.
+You'll pretty much be paying for a new one anyway, so you might as well drop them and haul out some gold instead.

 ### Improved Weapon